Sickle Cell Nursing Boot Camp

 The Sickle Cell Boot Camp to Promote Nursing Excellence Nationally and Globally Utilizing a Train the Trainer Model addresses the critical need for specialized education and training for nurses who care for sickle cell patients.

 Sickle Cell Disease (SCD) affects 100,000 people in the U.S., but education about the disease in nursing schools is limited.
 To address the gap, a pilot Sickle Cell Boot Camp for Nursing Excellence was offered in 2022 with funding from a $50,000 grant from Global Blood Therapeutics, Inc (GBT).
-A second grant from GBT for $100,000 allowed the program to expand to offer two, week-long boot camps using a train-the-trainer model in 2023.
-Two boot camps will also be offered in 2024, thanks to funding by the USDA Delta Health Care Services and the Health Resource and Services Administration.
-This effort is a collaboration of the UTHSC College of Nursing, St. Jude Children's Research Hospital, and the International Association of Sickle Cell Nurses and Professional Associates (IASCNAPA).
+Two boot camps were offered in 2023 and 2024, respectively.
+The next boot camp will be held Sept.
+8-12, 2025, thanks to funding by the USDA Delta Health Care Services and the Health Resource and Services Administration.
+The application deadline is June 13.
+This effort is a collaboration of the UT Health Science Center College of Nursing, St. Jude Children's Research Hospital, and the International Association of Sickle Cell Nurses and Professional Associates (IASCNAPA).

 This group of nurses from around the country met to develop the curriculum for the